Meet Executive Director, Janine Porter

 My response has always been the same.
 I shrug my shoulders and say “why not?
 I have the means to provide for another child, why wouldn’t I?
 Every child needs a home and every child needs a family and positive experiences”.

 Let’s take a look at this a little closer.
 Quality of life?
 My Quality of life is my choice.
 It is my choice to not only raise my children but to raise the children of others the best I know how with love, unselfishness, and compassion.
-Raising children to know what life feels like having a responsible, loving parent in their lives.
+Raising children to know what life feels like, having a responsible, loving parent in their lives.
 I enjoy the life I have created for myself and my family.

 What about your children?
 You are exposing your children to “foster children”.
-As a mother, I was careful of the children I decided to work with and raise in my home, with my family and we talked.
+As a mother, I was careful of the children I decided to work with, care for and raise in my home, with my family and we talked.
 My children were free to voice their opinions, respectfully about the children living in our home.
 My children whether birth, foster or adoptive, always had what they needed, never went hungry, felt loved and cared for in a structured environment just as much as any other child but most of all had a family and a home.

 Read the rest of my letter on our blog.